McFoggy/jgitver-katacoda-scenarios/maven-simple/step1.md

-Maven project is being initialized, please be patient.
+A maven project is being initialized.
 Once the terminal has been cleared, let's start.

 Let's discover what has been created